< About us

 Carolina Coll is Head of Reservoir Development, CCS and Energy Storage.

-She is currently Chair of the SPE Joint Committee on Reserves Evaluation Training (JCORET), a Director of the SPE London Board, a member of the Expert Group on Resource Classification of the United Nations Economic Commission for Europe (UNECE) and chair of the communication working group, member of the task force on Carbon Neutrality, past Chair of the SPE Carll, Uren Lucas International Awards, a member of the technical Committee of the SPE/EAGE EUROPEC Conference and a past member of the Society of Petroleum Engineers Oil and Gas Reserves Committee (OGRC).
+She is Chair of the SPE Joint Committee on Reserves Evaluation Training (JCORET), a Director of the SPE London Board, a member of the Expert Group on Resource Classification of the United Nations Economic Commission for Europe (UNECE) and Chair of the communication working group, on the task force on Carbon Neutrality, past Chair of the SPE Carll, Uren Lucas International Awards, a member of the technical Committee of the SPE/EAGE EUROPEC Conference and a past member of the Society of Petroleum Engineers Oil and Gas Reserves Committee (OGRC).

 Malvika Nagarkoti is an accomplished energy sector professional with global experience across Europe, the Caspian, India, Asia Pacific, and North Africa.